thisisharrison/plan-creator/README.md

   support it.
 - Primary plans have all the features that inferior plans have.
 An inferior plan should not have a feature that primary plan does not have.
+- Primary plans have the highest premium.
+Other plans are to be sorted in-order by price

 ```json
 [